frederic-perez/AmE-dictionary/data/idioms.md

 __beat the shit out of (someone)__ _I expect them to beat the shit out of the Eagles._
 __beat your head against the wall__ To try to do something that is hopeless.
 __beer muscles__ An inflated notion of one’s strength, ego, or bravado due to excess consumption of alcohol (not necessarily beer).
+__beg the question__ _All of this begs the question of Gallego’s own voting record._
+__behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
+If a child doesn’t get the basics in primary school, they are way behind the eight ball.
 __behind the times__ Old-fashioned.
 __bell the cat__ To perform a daring act.
 __bend over backwards__ To try very hard to do something.
 This phrase has its origin in gymnastics and was used as early as 920 CE to compare the athletic act of bending the back to doing something difficult.